Skip to content

 Putting Your Strategic Plan into Action

-In the next few articles in this series, we’ll talk about how to set clear and measurable goals, identify team leaders to drive your Strategic Plan, and communicate effectively with the organization.
+In the next article in this series, we’ll talk about how to set clear and measurable goals, identify team leaders to drive your Strategic Plan, and communicate effectively with the organization.
 However, this all begins by establishing clarity regarding where you want to be as a company, what actions will get you there and how you measure success along the way.

 The Ed-tech Leadership Collective helps C-level executives achieve strategic clarity and engage their middle managers in leading the business forward.
 Our executive coaching, professional peer groups and strategic advisory services provide a rigorous framework for setting and executing on your strategic plan.
-Schedule a free consultation to learn more about how to align your team and successfully achieve your vision.
+Schedule a consultation to learn more about how to align your team and successfully achieve your vision.

 Collin Earnst is founder and managing partner of the Ed-tech Leadership Collective, an organization focused on helping K-12 Ed-tech companies build leadership capacity in their middle management.
 The Collective provides executive coaching as well as professional peer groups designed specifically for high-potential ed-tech employees at key points in their career.